maiziex/Aquila/Assembly_based_variants_call/README.md

 #### *Final Output
 ##### "Aquila_all_phased_sorted.vcf".
 It includes phased SNPs, indels, SVs, all homozygous variants, and a small set of unphased variants.
+(This the coordinate of this VCF file starts from 1)

 #### Memory/Time Usage
 | Memory | Time for WGS |